appwrite/appwrite/docs/tutorials/add-oauth2-provider.md

 ## 4. Test your provider

 To test your provider within appwrite make sure you make the changes required for the console in the `console` git submodule present at [`/app/console`](https://github.com/appwrite/appwrite/tree/master/app) for testing purposes.

+Update the branch for the console in the [.gitmodules]( https://github.com/appwrite/appwrite/blob/master/.gitmodules#L4) folder and then run ```git submodule update --init``` from the root of the project.

+Following which you will need to `cd` into `app/console` and run `git pull origin <branch-name>`.

+Now we are ready to test our provider.
+To start your appwrite instance run `docker-compose up -d`.

 Navigate to **Auth > Setting > OAuth2 Providers** in your appwrite instance to find the newly added provider and test it out.

 > To start Appwrite console from the source code, you can simply run `docker compose up -d'.